SSRSGJYD/astminer/doc.md

  		- CodeVectorizer: code2vec model
  		- ProjectClassifier: a classification model
  	- run_example: run the classification example from scratch
+ - data: dir for input code files/folders
+ - input: dir for input files, needed when generating from exisiting vocabulary
- - testData: dir for input files
+ - output: dir for output files, should contain 4 cvs files
 ```